Import model objects, and Bands object to define bands of interest

 fg.to_df(None)

-offset exponent error r_squared
+offset exponent error_mae gof_rsquared

 # Export results to dataframe, specifying to export a single peak